MessagePackEncoder¶

 Implements low-level encoding into the MessagePack serialization format.

-You should be familiar with how MessagePack encodes messages if you use this
+You should be familiar with how MessagePack encodes messages if you use

 Constructors¶